cpoff/hugo3/content/posts/super-bowl-sunday.md

 author = "Curt Poff"
 categories = ["sports"]
 date = "2019-02-05T22:00:00-07:00"
-description = "Since the Super Bowl looked like - and turned out to be - a snoozer, the wife and I made alternate plans." layout = "post" tags = ["chiefs", "social"] thumbnail = ""
+description = "Since the Super Bowl looked like - and turned out to be - a total snoozer, the wife and I made alternate plans." layout = "post" tags = ["chiefs", "social"] thumbnail = ""